matsumotory/qos-control/README.md

 # qos-control.pl
-Traffic control tool using cbq, tc and iproute for CentOS. cbq don't support inbound traffic control, but qos-control.pl supported inbound traffic control using htb and ifb.
+Traffic control tool using cbq, tc and iproute for CentOS and Ubuntu. cbq don't support inbound traffic control, but qos-control.pl supported inbound traffic control using htb and ifb.
 You can control traffic easily and safely.

 ## TODO
-Support other distri like Fedora, Ubuntu and so on.
+Support other distri like Fedora, Debian and so on.
 Wellcome Pull-Request.

 ## Quick Install
 #### Download